uzh-bf/gbl-knowledge/definitions/Bloom's Taxonomy.md

 ## Understand
 The "Understand" category refers to determining the meaning of instructional messages and communication of all sorts (oral, written and graphic).
 The following cognitive processes are related to "Understand":
 - **Interpreting** is connotated with clarifying, paraphrasing, representing, and translating of communication.
-It
+It is applied when changing from one form of representation to another.
 - Exemplifying
 - Classifying
 - Summarizing